Battle of Grozny (1994–1995): Presidential Palace

-On 7 January, Orthodox Christmas, the Russians concentrated their assault on the Chechen Presidential Palace, a large, concrete structure built in Soviet times as the local Chechen Communist party headquarters, including a blast shelter underneath.
+On 7 January, which is Christmas for East Orthodox Christians, the Russians concentrated their assault on the Chechen Presidential Palace, a large, concrete structure built in Soviet times as the local Chechen Communist party headquarters, including a blast shelter underneath.
 It was defended by 350 Chechen full-time fighters and an estimated 150 part-time militiamen.

 The Russians launched heavy volleys of artillery and Grad rockets, setting buildings and the oil refinery ablaze.
-The Chechens held the Russians back, though the upper floors of the building caught fire.
+The Chechens held the Russians back, despite the upper floors of the building being on fire.
 Russian Major General Viktor Vorobyov (general) was killed by a mortar shell on the same day, becoming the first on a long list of Russian generals to be killed in Chechnya.

-On 9 January, the Russians declared a ceasefire which proved to be a lie.
-Two hours after the ceasefire started, on 10 January, the Russians launched a heavy bombardment of the Presidential Palace and managed to position three tanks around the building, firing at point-blank range.
+On 9 January, the Russians declared a ceasefire.
+Two hours after the ceasefire started, on 10 January, the Russians broke it and launched a heavy bombardment of the Presidential Palace and managed to position three tanks around the building, firing at point-blank range.
 Towards the middle of January, there was heavy fighting within 100–200 meters of the palace.
 As the Chechen resistance fell low on ammunition, food, and water, resistance proved ever more difficult for them.

 On 18 January, Russian forces launched a massive air and artillery attack; by Chechen estimation, rockets were hitting the palace at a rate of one per second.
 Sukhoi Su-25 close air support aircraft dropped two bunker busters into the Palace.
 The bombs fell through all 11 floors and fell into the reinforced bunker below the building; one landed 20 meters from the HQ of General Maskhadov, but did not explode.
 Before midnight, the Chechen command left the Palace in three groups, Maskhadov being among the last to leave.
 These groups retreated to a hospital on the south side of the Sunzha river, while Russian helicopters flew over the city calling on Chechens to surrender with no effect.